zouyaoji/vue-cesium-electron-vite-starter/README.md

 - `Vite` is the scaffold of the future

 ## Command
-- npm run dev
+- yarn dev
-- npm run build
+- yarn run build

 ## Note
 - In the development environment, we need to transform the `Electron` related API into commonjs